 A visit to the tropics also presents opportunities to try fruits that are mostly unknown to residents of temperate climates.
 A grenadilla is a hollow yellow fruit that contains a sack of sweet, crunchy seeds, eaten by sucking them out.
 Passion fruit, or maracuyá, is a popular flavor all over the world, but the fruit itself is not as common.
 Available in a range of colors from deep reddish-purple to yellow, the fruit contains slippery orange seeds with a mouth-twisting tang.

 Float Like a Butterfly

-INSIDER TIPSunny days bring out the most butterfly activity.
-For the best photo opportunities, try to visit during the morning, especially if you’re here during the rainy season.
+INSIDER TIPSunny mornings bring out the most butterfly activity.
+For the best photo opportunities, visit during the rainy season from June to November.

 Peer Into a Smoldering Volcano

 Although the majority of Costa Rica’s sixty volcanoes are dormant or extinct, five remain active, simmering the surrounding landscape with over 200 volcanic formations.